 What is the Data Usage feature in the RW app?

-The Data Usage feature is a way for you to keep track of how much data you’re using, whether it’s cellular, WiFi or roaming.
+The Data Usage feature is a way for you to keep track of how much data you’re using, whether it’s cellular or WiFi.
 You can also see which apps are using the most data.

 How do I use the Data Usage feature?

 Go to the Republic Wireless app on your phone, and tap the Cellular Data button .
-From there, you can select what type of data you would like to see: Cellular, Roaming or WiFi.
+From there, you can select what type of data you would like to see: Cellular or WiFi.
 You can also select to view a date range or create a custom one.
 Click here for more info on how to use this feature.

 What’s the difference between the data usage found in Settings and the data usage found in the Republic Wireless app?

 The data usage found under Settings records any type of data used and combines them.
-The data usage in the Republic Wireless app is specifically designed to break down your usage by Cell, Roaming and WiFi.
+The data usage in the Republic Wireless app is specifically designed to break down your usage by Cell and WiFi.
 This way, you can know exactly how much you’re using at any given time for each category.

 Why can’t I see data usage information on my DEFY XT?